 There are quite a few recipes in the archives of the site that have been staples in our home for as long as I can remember.
-I leave them up in all their probably-not-written-so-well, photos-make-me-cringe glory because some of them have also become the most popular recipes on the site.
-I can guess (or assume) this is due to the fact that they are easy and nearly always (hopefully always) have a delicious outcome.
+I leave them up in all their probably not-so-well-written/photos-make-me-cringe glory because some of them have become the most popular recipes on the site.
+I guess (or assume) this is due to the fact that they are easy and nearly always (hopefully always) have a delicious outcome.

-One of these recipes is this egg bake, circa early 2010.
-The words behind the post still hold true and I still find myself on mornings tossing together a single serving (or double serving if M wants one) before popping in the shower.
-There really is nothing better than coming downstairs to a hot, just out of the oven breakfast.
+One of these recipes is a breakfast vegetable egg bake, circa early 2010.
+There are mornings that I still find myself tossing together a single serving (or double serving if M wants one) before hopping in the shower.
+Because there really is nothing better than coming downstairs to a hot, just out of the oven breakfast.

 I've since written out some better instructions (see below) and today's version is all about spring.
 I tossed in raw asparagus, spring onions, and some smoked mozzarella cheese.
-As the recipe states below, you can really add whatever you on hand in terms of vegetables, cheeses, grains, and herbs- this ‘recipe' is really about ease of cooking and ease of using what you have on hand!
+As the recipe states below, you can really add whatever you on hand in terms of vegetables, cheeses, grains, and herbs.
+This 'recipe' is really about the ease of cooking and how easy it is to use what you have on hand!

 - ½ teaspoon sea salt